 The military campaign to retake ISIS-held areas in Iraq resulted in the mass displacement of civilians and a complex protection crisis, including increased human rights violations and the establishment of IDP (internally displaced persons) camps.
 There have been consistent reports of civilians’ rights being violated, including unjust detention, child recruitment, torture, assault, and gender-based violence.
 IDPs not allowed to return home remain in camps that essentially become detention centers while others are forced to return to insecure areas contaminated with explosive remnants of war and lacking necessary services.

 Lack of resources leave IDPs, particularly minors, vulnerable to being recruited by armed groups.
-With camp closure and consolidation planned for 2018 and 2019, along with diminishing funding for camps, IDPs are likely to face significantly more challenging conditions.
+With additional camp closure and consolidation planned, along with diminishing funding for camps, IDPs are likely to face significantly more challenging conditions.
 This strain on resources also is likely to result in a further reduced sense of safety and security, social upheaval, and increased tension.
 This tension can further damage social cohesion in Iraq.

 In early 2017, NP began working in Iraq to provide services to people fleeing violence.
 NP is now focusing efforts on vulnerable IDPs in camps, people returning to areas that are contested and high-risk, people who have been unjustly detained, and tense areas along the disputed Federal Iraq and Kurdistan Region of Iraq (KRI) border.
 NP’s headquarters are in Erbil, with additional offices in Kalar and Hamam al Alil.

 ISIS took control of portions of western Iraq in January 2014.
 By June 2014, it captured much of the north-central part of the country and the city of Mosul.
 Attacks in northwest Iraq in August 2014 extended ISIS’ hold to the Syrian border.
 Military operations to retake this territory from ISIS began the same month and did not conclude until late 2017.